fathnas589/ODIN/README.md

 │
 ├── .gitignore
 └── README.md

-~Backend API Endpoints
+Backend API Endpoints

+GET /faqs
-GET /faqs – Fetch all FAQs
+Fetch all FAQs

+POST /faqs
-POST /faqs – Create a new FAQ
+Create a new FAQ

+PUT /faqs/:id
-PUT /faqs/:id – Update an existing FAQ
+Update an existing FAQ

+DELETE /faqs/:id
-DELETE /faqs/:id – Delete a FAQ
+Delete a FAQ

+POST /ai/rewrite
-POST /ai/rewrite – Rewrite an FAQ answer using AI Environment Configuration (.env)
+Rewrite an FAQ answer using AI

+Environment Configuration

 Create a .env file inside the backend folder with the following content:

 OPENAI_API_KEY=your_openai_api_key_here

-Note: The .env file is excluded from version control for security reasons.
+The .env file is excluded from version control to ensure security.

 Setup Instructions
-1. Clone the Repository
+Step 1: Clone the Repository
-Copy code

 git clone <your-github-repo-url>
 cd odin

-2. Backend Setup
+Step 2: Backend Setup
-Copy code

 cd backend
 npm install
 node server.js

-The backend server will start on:
+The backend server will run on:
-Copy code

 http://localhost:5000

-3. Frontend Setup
+Step 3: Frontend Setup
-Copy code

 cd frontend
 npm install
 npm start

 The frontend application will run on:
-Copy code

 http://localhost:3000

 Screenshots

-All UI screenshots are available in the screenshots/ folder.
+All UI screenshots are available in the screenshots folder.

 The screenshots demonstrate:

-Landing page
+Landing Page

+FAQ Dashboard

-FAQ dashboard
+Add FAQ modal

-Add/Edit FAQ modal
+Edit FAQ modal

+Search functionality

-AI rewrite feature in action
+AI rewrite feature

+Delete confirmation

 These visuals help reviewers quickly verify the working functionality of the application.

 Assumptions and Notes

-Authentication was not implemented, as it was not required for this task The AI rewrite feature is optional and intended to assist users, not replace manual input SQLite was selected for simplicity and ease of local development The project structure allows easy extension for future features such as user authentication or deployment Conclusion
+Authentication was not implemented as it was not required for this assessment

+SQLite was selected for simplicity and ease of local development

+The AI rewrite feature is assistive and optional

+The project structure supports easy extension for future features such as authentication or deployment

+Conclusion

-This project fulfills all functional and technical requirements specified in the ODIN Technologies assessment task.
+This project successfully fulfills all functional and technical requirements specified in the ODIN Technologies Developer Assessment Task.

-It demonstrates full-stack development skills, REST API design, database handling, and practical AI integration.
-The codebase is intentionally kept simple, readable, and maintainable, ensuring that all implementation decisions can be clearly explained during technical discussions.
+It demonstrates practical full-stack development skills, clean REST API design, database handling using an ORM, and responsible AI integration.
+The codebase is structured to be simple, readable, and maintainable, making it easy to understand during technical discussions and interviews.

 ## Screenshots